 Mark Ede – Partner

-Mark is perhaps best known as being personal manager to blues/soul/roots artist Jo Harman, which he continues alongside his consultancy work as a partner in BiGiAM.
-His partnership with Jo has seen her progress from an ‘open mic’ singer to a successful, award winning, international touring and recording artist renowned for running and controlling her career, on her own terms.
-Indeed Jo is cited as a significant figure in the rise of the ‘uber-indie’ (albeit one now attracting major industry support), helping pioneer the ‘brave new world’ of new music industry models.
+Mark is perhaps best known as being personal manager to international recording and touring artist Jo Harman, which he continues alongside his consultancy work as a partner in BiGiAM.
+His partnership with Jo has seen her progress from an ‘open mic’ singer to a successful, award winning, BBC play-listed artist, renowned for running and controlling her career, on her own terms.
+Indeed, Jo is cited as a significant figure in the rise of the ‘uber-indie’ (albeit one now attracting major industry support), helping pioneer the ‘brave new world’ of new music industry models.

-In 2009 Mark was programme coordinator for Brighton Live (effectively booking all 150 bands for the festival) and in 2010 this role was extended further to oversee the whole festival administration.
+In 2009 Mark was appointed programme co-ordinator for Brighton Live (effectively booking all 150 bands for the festival) and in 2010 this role was extended further to oversee the whole festival administration.
 In the same year he helped industry figures David Courtney and Paul Mex to establish the ‘Brighton Music Awards’, attended by such luminaries as Jimmy Page and Roger Daltrey, in support of Teenage Cancer Trust.
-2011 saw him working as part of the core team for Meadowlands Festival, alongside fellow BiGiAM directors.

-Mark’s wider musical portfolio includes not just festival administration but also long standing experience running, planning and promoting live music nights and residencies in London (including the Noble Rot club in Mayfair and the 606 club in Chelsea) as well as various gigs in Brighton and beyond.
+Mark’s wider musical portfolio includes not just festival administration but also long-standing experience in running, planning and promoting live music nights and residencies in London (including the Noble Rot club in Mayfair and the 606 club in Chelsea) as well as promoting many hundreds of individual shows in London, Brighton and beyond.

 Prior to his current situation working full time in the music industry, Mark enjoyed a wide and varied proven track record in business and communications where he rose to ‘Communications Director’ for the multi-billion, multinational company, O2 Airwave.
-He also has a number of other current business interests, including managing a significant property portfolio and, in his younger days, Mark was a keen sportsman, including representing his County, Essex, at cricket at senior level.
+He also has a number of other current business interests, including managing a significant property portfolio and, in his younger days, Mark was a keen sportsman, and, even now, he continues to represent his County, Essex, at cricket at senior level.

 Roderick Udo – European Associate Director